clydebarrow/esphome-docs-hugo/content/components/sensor/airthings_ble.md

 ### Battery Level Reporting

-If you wish to have the 'percentage of battery life remaining' reported as a sensor, you can make use of the [copy-sensor](#copy-sensor) component.
+If you wish to have the 'percentage of battery life remaining' reported as a sensor, you can make use of the [Copy Sensor](#copy-sensor) component.

 The examples below are based on standard alkaline-chemistry batteries;
 if you use other types of batteries you may need to adjust the